The best things to do in Melbourne right now

 Melbourne attractions at night

-Yet another feather in Melbourne’s cap – it is home to the world’s Best International Cocktail Bar.
-Melbourne’s Black Pearl emerged global champion at last year’s Spirited Awards held in New Orleans in the US.
+Yet another feather in Melbourne’s cap – Fitzroy bar Black Pearl was named the World’s Best International Cocktail Bar at 2017’s Spirited Awards held in New Orleans in the US.

-Melbourne bars also featured prominently at last year’s Australian Bar Awards in Sydney, and winners include Bad Frankie (Small Bar of the Year), Embla (Wine Bar of the Year), and Above Board (New Bar of the Year).
+Melbourne bars also featured prominently at the 2019 Australian Bar Awards in Sydney, and winners include Above Board (Small Bar of the Year), Bar Liberty (Wine Bar of the Year), and the Lincoln (Pub of the Year).

-To party where the celebrities gather, try Bond Bar, Emerson, and Boutique.
+To party where the celebrities gather, try Bond Bar or the Emerson.

 For business and social gatherings, visit Pan Pacific Melbourne’s Dock 37, which offers a contemporary dining and bar experience.
 A highlight is the magnificent walk-through wine gantry, which is suspended above the bar and houses an exceptional cellar of over 500 wines.